pendle-finance/documentation/docs/Developers/Contracts/PendleRouter.md

 To interact easily with the PendleRouter, please refer to: https://github.com/pendle-finance/pendle-core-v2-public/blob/main/contracts/interfaces/IPAllActionV3.sol

 For a list of all the functions that can be called on the Router, users can use the `IPAllActionV3 ABI` and call it on the Router address, which will resolve the call accordingly.

-## Off-chain helpers

-PendleRouter heavily relies on off-chain data to address two main issues:

-- Currently, Pendle's AMM only supports the built-in `swapExactPtForSy` and `swapSyForExactPt`.
-To execute a `swapExactTokenForPt` (which is essentially the same as `swapExactSyForPt`), the router will conduct a binary search to determine the amount of PT to swap.
-This number will then be used to perform a `swapSyForExactPt` instead.
-While the binary search can be done entirely on-chain, limiting the search range off-chain will result in significantly less gas consumption for this function.
-- Liquidity is currently fragmented across a large number of pools across various DEXes, leading to fragmentation of DEXes.
-Integrating only Uniswap or Balancer has proven to be insufficient.
-As a result, PendleRouter has natively integrated [KyberSwap](https://kyberswap.com/) to swap from any ERC20 token to another.
-For Kyberswap to work, the routing algorithm must be called off-chain then pass the routing results to the Router to execute.

 ## Common Functions

-Please see [IPAllActionV3](https://github.com/pendle-finance/pendle-core-v2-public/blob/main/contracts/interfaces/IPAllActionV3.sol) for a complete list of features.

 ### Add/Remove Liquidity